kayabaNerve/threshold-threshold-ecdsa/write-up.md

        - Every contribution to the nonce, both the ECC points and ciphertexts *with who contributed it*

+       This matches FROST.

     2) `A = sum(A_i), R_a = sum(R_a_i), M_a = sum(M_a_i)`.
     3) `B = sum(B_i), R_b = sum(R_b_i), M_b = sum(M_b_i)`.
     4) `c = H(A + lB, P, message)`.

+       This is the challenge for the Schnorr signature.

     5) `S = (R_a, M_a) + (l R_b, l M_b) + (c P_ciphertext)`.

+       This is a ciphertext containing the signature's resulting `s`, now solely needing decryption.

     6) Publish `k_i S.0`, the decryption share for `S`, with a proof `DLEQ(k_i, G, S.0, K_i, decryption_share)` proving its well-formedness.